 SALT Restaurant & Wine Bar

-Our first evening in the White Mountains was spent enjoying some of the best in casual fine dining at the SALT Restaurant & Wine Bar.
+Our first evening in the White Mountains was spent enjoying some of the best in casual fine dining at the SALT Restaurant & Wine Bar (now permanently closed).
 Our multi-course dinner featured fresh local ingredients and a menu influenced by owner Rica Girardi’s culinary background in French and Asian cuisine.
 The experience was heightened even more by the cozy, relaxing atmosphere and the friendly, attentive staff.

 An Arizona Road Trip Series

 Tucson Bike Tours, Pizzeria Bianco, Coronado Vineyards, and the Salsa Trail